-"Pluvial floods" are caused by intense rainfall that, due to whatever reason, cannot be drained by natural or artificial drainage systems, thereby ponds in local depressions or propagates along the surface as overland flow (Pitt, 2008; Hurford et al., 2012), before it possibly, but not necessarily, reaches or is concentrated into regular watercourses.
-The term pluvial flood is often used synonymously with SWF, although according to Falconer et al. (2009), SWFs have a broader meaning.
+"Pluvial floods" are caused by intense rainfall that, for whatever reason, cannot be drained by natural or artificial drainage systems, thereby ponds in local depressions or propagates along the surface as overland flow (Pitt, 2008; Hurford et al., 2012), before it possibly, but not necessarily, reaches or is concentrated into regular watercourses.
+The term pluvial flood is often used synonymously with SWF although, according to Falconer et al. (2009), SWFs have a broader meaning.
 Namely, in addition to pluvial floods as defined above, the term SWF also includes flooding from sewer systems, small open channels, culverted watercourses or flooding from groundwater springs (Hankin et al., 2008; Falconer et al., 2009).
 Therefore, SWFs can be regarded as the most general definition of rainfall-related (pluvial) floods.
 For future studies, we recommend using these two terms distinctively, depending on the corresponding context.

-The term "muddy flooding" is well-established and refers to floods, which are formed by muddy runoff from agricultural fields that damage adjacent properties downslope (Boardman, 2010; Ledermann et al., 2010).
-Here, the term is mentioned to point out that this flood type is implicitly included by the definition of SWFs and pluvial floods, respectively.
+The term "muddy flooding" is well-established and refers to floods that are formed by muddy runoff from agricultural fields that damage adjacent properties downslope (Boardman, 2010; Ledermann et al., 2010).
+Here, the term is men-